 Special Instructions for TRI Federal Facility Reporting

-Important: Please note that federal facilities must now submit TRI reports electronically using TRI-MEweb.
-Resources on TRI-MEweb are accessible at: http://www2.epa.gov/toxics-release-inventory-tri-program/tri-meweb-resources.

 Why Do Federal Facilities Need to Report?

-Executive Order 13423, “Strengthening Federal Environmental Energy, and Transportation Management,” requires federal agencies to comply with the Emergency Planning and Community Right-To-Know Act of 1986 (EPCRA) and the Pollution Prevention Act of 1990 (PPA).
+Executive Order 13693, “Planning for Federal Sustainability in the Next Decade,” requires federal agencies to comply with the Emergency Planning and Community Right-To-Know Act of 1986 (EPCRA) and the Pollution Prevention Act of 1990 (PPA).
 Federal facilities have been subject to EPCRA section 313 and PPA since reporting year 1994.
 TRI submissions are due to EPA on July 1 of the year following each reporting (calendar) year.
 Reporting by the federal facility does not alter the reporting obligation of on-site contractors.
 Contracts entered into after the date of this order for contractor operation of government-owned facilities or vehicles require the contractor to comply with the provisions of this order with respect to such facilities or vehicles to the same extent as the agency would be required to comply if the agency operated facilities or vehicles.

-For more information on Executive Order 13423, please refer to the implementing instructions which can be found on the TRI web page: http://www2.epa.gov/toxics-release-inventory-tri-program/tri-laws-rulemakings-and-notices
+For more information on Executive Order 13693, please refer to the implementing instructions which can be found on the TRI web page: http://www2.epa.gov/toxics-release-inventory-tri-program/tri-laws-rulemakings-and-notices